frumania/aws-alexa-hana-playground/0. Getting Started/README.md

 # 0. Getting Started

-This section initializes the developer environment and explains how you can make changes to the code and perform testing.
+This section initializes the development environment and explains how you can make changes to the code and execute tests.

 ## Prerequisites